mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

+!!! tip "Tip"
+    In every case mentioned in the documentation, we specifically mention these functions by their names, even though it is not mandatory.
+When a user triggers any of the different AC or DC analyses and if the AC or DC model has not been established using the [`acModel!`](@ref acModel!) or [`dcModel!`](@ref dcModel!) function, the corresponding model will be automatically generated upon initiation.
+Additionally, all the associated fields will be populated.

 The nodal matrices are one of the components of both the AC and DC models and are stored in the variables:
 ```@repl ACDCModel
 system.model.dc.nodalMatrix